The nekRS Input Files

 Whether to omit the advection term in the conservation of momentum equation, therefore

 solving for the Stokes equations.
-If equation = stokes
+If equation = stokes, then

 Whether the viscosity (molecular plus turbulent) is not constant, therefore requiring